 Fixed integral batteries in cordless garden tools are not removable so the machine is supplied with a separate charger.
 This is a consideration when buying machines that have integral batteries.
 If you do not have a power socket in your shed or garage, you may be keeping your garden tool in the house.
 The majority of integral batteries are usually 18v.

-40v Plus Usually reserved for power hungry machines like cordless lawn mowersback to menu ↑
+- 40v Plus Usually reserved for power-hungry machines like cordless lawn mowers

 Who makes the Best Cordless Garden Tools?

-Once a week or more – mid Range to Professional
+- Once a week or more – mid Range to Professional Item #3

 Cordless Garden Tool Brands

-Stihl, Honda and Husqvana are the main contenders for the professional market, offering a wide range of cordless grass strimmers, hedge cutters, leaf blowers and chainsaws.
+Stihl, Honda and Husqvarna are the main contenders for the professional market, offering a wide range of cordless grass trimmers, hedge cutters, leaf blowers and chainsaws.
 They offer professional battery packs which have a usage time up to an impressive 13 hours for the backpack version.
 All offering the option of fast chargers, speeding charging times to well under an hour.

 Budget to Mid Range